olmallet81/GALGO-2.0/README.md

    class GeneticAlgorithm;
 }
 ```
 The template parameter T can be either float or double for the precision of the solution returned.
-N is the number of bits used to encode the chromosomes, set to 16 by default, it must be between 1 and 64.
+The template parameter pack int...N must contain the same numbers as the number of bits to encode each one of the parameters.
-The template parameter N in the version 1.0 has been replaced by a parameter pack to allow each parameter to be encoded using a different number of bits.

 ## Constructor
 ```C++